-Additionally, a technical amendment to the bill may be necessary.
-The Peace Corps IG currently has a term of office that is indirectly fixed.
-It appears that no Peace Corps IG has served more than five years since the creation of the IG position.
-The Peace Corps IG's tenure limit ranges from five to eight-and-a-half years, due to employment time-limits for all Peace Corps personnel.
-A conforming or technical amendment may help to address the five-year employment limit on Peace Corps employees in 22 U.S.C. § 2506.
-That statute states that the Director of the Peace Corps may grant a one-year extension to an individual employee, plus a two-and-a-half year addition with the agency.
-This additional two-and-a-half year extension would only appear to be granted to an IG in the case the IG's extension would "promote the continuity of functions in administering the Peace Corps."
+Finally, the seven-year term limit in H.R.
+928, as passed by the House, would apply "to any Inspector General appointed on or after the date of the enactment of this Act"43 (emphasis added).
+The House Committee on Oversight and Government Reform's amendment eliminating the bill's application to IGs appointed before the date of enactment appears to address a technical issue-that remains in S. 1723-with the term of office for the Peace Corps IG.44 The Peace Corps IG's tenure limit ranges from five to eight and a half years, due to employment time-limits for all Peace Corps personnel.
+The Peace Corps IG currently has a five-year term of office that is indirectly fixed by 22 U.S.C. § 2506, which states that the Director of the Peace Corps may grant a one-year extension to an individual employee, plus a two-and-a-half year addition with the agency.
+This additional two-and-a-half year extension would only appear to be granted to an IG in the case the IG's extension would "promote the continuity of functions in administering the Peace Corps."45 However, it appears that no Peace Corps IG has served more than five years since the creation of the IG position.